Skip to content

 Set up pytest

 The Python extension can discover and run pytest tests from the VS Code sidebar.
-Add these settings:
+Add pytest to the project first so the extension finds it in the .venv:

 {